NuGet/docs.microsoft.com-nuget/docs/consume-packages/Package-restore-troubleshooting.md

 </configuration>
 ```

-You can edit these settings directly, or by opening **Tools > Options > NuGet Package Manager** in Visual Studio and setting the options for **Allow NuGet to download missing packages** and **Automatically check for missing packages during build in Visual Studio** (shown below).
-To enable restore, make sure both options are selected, then try restoring packages again or running a build.
+You can edit these settings directly, or by opening **Tools > NuGet Package Manager > Package Manager Settings** in Visual Studio and setting the options for **Allow NuGet to download missing packages** and **Automatically check for missing packages during build in Visual Studio** (shown below).
+Select **OK** to apply the settings, then try restoring packages again or running a build.

 ![Enable NuGet package restore in Tool/Options](../consume-packages/media/restore-01-autorestoreoptions.png)